OldManUmby/Sundered-Shadows/Manuscript/Dev Notes.md

 ### Target Number

 For a character to make an action check, the action's [TN] Target Number must be ascertained using an associated attribute.
-For most actions, the appropriate attribute will be obvious based on the provided definitions but requires arbitration from the gamemaster.
+For most actions, the appropriate attribute will be obvious based on the provided definitions but requires arbitration from the shadowmaster.
 The attribute will function as the base target number for the action check.
-Next, the gamemaster will subtract the foe's `[DEF] Defense`; the lower the target number, the more difficult the action check.
+Next, the shadowmaster will subtract the foe's `[DEF] Defense`; the lower the target number, the more difficult the action check.

 > `Target Number (TN) = Attribute - Defence Class (DC).`

 ### Action Check

 Typically, most character actions do not require dice rolls; these are non-combat actions considered mundane.
-However, anytime a character attacks, defends, attempts something new or challenging, casts a spell, or the outcome of an action is in question, and a degree of success or failure must be ascertained, the gamemaster will request an action check.
+However, anytime a character attacks, defends, attempts something new or challenging, casts a spell, or the outcome of an action is in question, and a degree of success or failure must be ascertained, the shadowmaster will request an action check.

 To make an action check, roll 1d20 and compare the result against the final TN.